 Legal Practice Director

-Alice’s experience is broad and diversified, having acted for publicly listed companies, government authorities and small businesses on various types of commercial and property transactions, including large-scale developments, put and call options, land acquisitions, business purchases/sales and commercial and retail shop leasing.
+Alice’s experience is broad and diversified, having acted for publicly listed companies, government authorities, small business owners, property developers and investors on various types of commercial and property transactions, including large-scale developments, put and call options, land acquisitions, business purchases/sales and commercial and retail shop leasing.